bobsummerwill/strato-website/source/_videos/onchain-oracles-the-future-of-nfts-with-superrares-john-crain.md

 **[[22:42]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1362s) John Crain:** Yeah, we're seeing it.
 I feel like there's the green shoots of like, okay, here's what's possible.
 It totally makes sense.
 I think just like NFTs almost, they're a great, we've talked, a lot of people in crypto love talking about identity and stuff.
 And to me, it's like NFTs are a beautiful, very simple digital identity for whatever.
 You can pack anything you want in that metadata.
 It's just like a packet full of stuff.
 It's very simple.
 They're unique.
 They're pointers to one specific thing.

 **[[23:12]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1392s) Victor Wong:** Yeah, I mean, I love the way you talk about NFTs as certificates of authenticity, because I didn't realize this.
-We looked into the physical art market for a while and every auction at Sotheby's when they have a big piece, they have to research it effectively from scratch, right?
+We looked into the physical art market for a while and every auction at [Sotheby's](https://www.sothebys.com/) when they have a big piece, they have to research it effectively from scratch, right?
 They have to build that entire chain of provenance with every piece that they do, which is an insane amount of work every single time.

 **[[23:35]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1415s) John Crain:** Yeah, it's a very high friction process.
 The transactions are very, very high friction, which is good.
-Depending on where your position is in the market, obviously Sotheby's loves being the keeper of all secrets and information.
+Depending on where your position is in the market, obviously [Sotheby's](https://www.sothebys.com/) loves being the keeper of all secrets and information.
 But I think that's clearly going to be disintermediated with technology.

-**[[23:52]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1432s) Victor Wong:** Joe, any new assets or maybe are you guys just declaring war on the auction houses?
+**[[23:52]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1432s) Victor Wong:** So, any new assets or maybe are you guys just declaring war on the auction houses?
+Houses, other high-end physical goods?

-**[[23:58]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1438s) John Crain:** Houses, other high-end physical goods?
-Yeah, I mean, we're focusing, our expansion, we launched the gallery earlier this year, offline gallery.
+**[[23:58]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1438s) John Crain:** Yeah, I mean, we're focusing, our expansion, we launched the gallery earlier this year, offline gallery.
 It's on the Bowery right next to the museum.
 And we're showing physical, digital art, installations, projections, all sorts of different things.
 And yeah, I think our view, if you look at the models, the galleries are not doing great business wise, the auction houses are hurting.

 **[[24:25]](https://www.youtube.com/watch?v=mqStnmOwuR0&t=1465s) Kieren James-Lubin:** Stuff is so illiquid, right?
 I don't mean to interrupt, right?
 It's just enormous stuff sitting five years, 10 years, and it's feast or famine.
 Like if we print a bunch of money, probably get a bunch of transactions.